Configure group claims and app roles in tokens

-Configuring group claims and app roles in tokens shows you how to configure your apps with app role definitions and assign security groups to app roles so that you can improve flexibility and control while increasing application security with least privilege.
+This article helps you to configure your apps with app role definitions and assign security groups to app roles so that you can improve flexibility and control while increasing application security with least privilege.

 Microsoft Entra ID supports sending a user's assigned security groups, Microsoft Entra directory roles, and distribution groups as claims in a token.
 You can use this approach to drive authorization in apps.
-However, Microsoft Entra ID limits security group support in a token by the size of the token.
-If the user is a member of too many groups, there will be no security groups in the token.
+However, Microsoft Entra ID limits group support in a token by the size of the token.
+When the user is a member of too many groups, there are no groups in the token.

-In this article, you'll learn an alternative approach to getting user information in tokens using Microsoft Entra security group support.
-Instead, you'll configure your apps with app role definitions and assign security groups to app roles.
-This Zero Trust developer best practice will improve flexibility and control while increasing application security with least privilege.
+In this article, you learn an alternative approach to getting user information in tokens using Microsoft Entra group support.
+Instead, you configure your apps with app role definitions and assign groups to app roles.
+This Zero Trust developer best practice improves flexibility and control while increasing application security with least privilege.

 You can configure group claims in tokens that you can use within your applications for authorization.
 Remember that group information in the token is current only when you receive the token.
 Group claims support two main patterns: